TheirStack/data-engineer-2025-test/README.md

-# Data Engineer test - TheirStack, 2025
+# Senior Data Engineer test - TheirStack, 2025

-This is the test for the [Data Engineer (up to 80k€)](https://theirstack.notion.site/Data-Engineer-at-TheirStack-com-1d0885e5e97b8085b4f0c9d22733464b) position at [TheirStack](https://theirstack.com).
+This is the test for the [Senior Data Engineer (up to 80k€)](https://theirstack.notion.site/Data-Engineer-at-TheirStack-com-1d0885e5e97b8085b4f0c9d22733464b) position at [TheirStack](https://theirstack.com).

 The goal of this test is to build an **entity resolution system** for a table with **company data**.
 In the table, companies may appear multiple times, with information coming from multiple sources, and the same company may have multiple names.